The Dilating Method for Cayley digraphs on finite Abelian groups: Introduction

 \section{Introduction}

 Some discrete problems are studied by many authors using bare geometrical methods.
-Some of them are worth to mention here because of the common used tool.
+Some of them are worth mentioning here because of the common used tool.
 Namely, the so-called {\em minimum distance diagrams} (MDD's), which are defined in the next section.
-Some examples are in the study of {\em numerical semigroups}, the {\em Frobenius number}, the {\em set of factorizations}, and the {\em denumerant} \cite{AgGa:10,BeNiHeWa:12}.
-Also, some metric properties of {\em Cayley digraphs} of Abelian groups have been studied using MDD's, mainly the {\em diameter} and the {\em density} \cite{AgFiGa:97,DoFa:04,FiFoZi:98,Rod96}.
+Some examples are in the study of {\em numerical semigroups}, that is the {\em Frobenius number}, the {\em set of factorizations}, and the {\em denumerant} \cite{AgGa:10,BeNiHeWa:12}.
+Also, some metric properties of {\em Cayley digraphs} of finite Abelian groups have been studied using MDD's, mainly the {\em diameter} and the {\em density} \cite{AgFiGa:97,DoFa:04,FiFoZi:98,Rod96}.
+Cayley digraphs of finite Abelian groups will be studied in this work.

-In this work we introduce the {\em Dilating Method} that is based on MDD's.
-This method applies to Cayley digraphs on finite Abelian groups of {\em degree} $d\geq2$.
-We use it to derive dense and asymptotically dense families of Cayley digraphs.
-The plan of the paper is the following: Section~2 contains main definitions and preliminary results.
-The Dilating Method is presented in Section~3, and some new dense and asymptotically dense families are constructed in the last section.
+MDD's were introduced by Wong and Coppersmith in 1974 \cite{wc74} for degree $d=2$.
+Fiol, Yebra, Alegre, and Valero in 1987 \cite{fyav87} gave infinite families of digraphs of degree $d=2$ with optimal diameter.
+Their results were based on geometric arguments of the related MDD's.
+These results were generic for degree $d=2$.
+The Smith normal form was used to obtain the related generators.
+A digraph of degree $d=3$ with optimal diameter $k=8$ was also given.
+This is the Cayley digraph on the cyclic group $\Z_{111}$ and generating set $\{1,31,69\}$.
+It was found by computer search, and a related MDD was also depicted.
+Infinitely many infinite families of optimal diameter digraphs of degree $d=2$ were given in \cite{eaf93} using the same geometrical approach.

+Aguil\'o, Fiol, and Garc\'{\i}a in 1997 \cite{AgFiGa:97} gave some infinite families of Cayley digraphs of degree $d=3$ using three-dimensional MDD's and the Smith normal form.
+The underlying idea for obtaining an infinite family of digraphs with good metrical properties is sketched here.
+From an initial digraph with good diameter, take the related MDD $\HH_0$.
+Then, the `dilation' of the cubes that belong to $\HH_0$ gives another MDD $\HH_1$ whose sides preserve their relative ratios.
+This approach seems to give a good diameter to the related digraph.
+All the details when looking for the generators, the resulting diameter, and related parameters depended on the particular initial $\HH_0$.
+However, neither a generic method for degree $d=3$, nor for degree $d\geq 4$ was provided.